davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

     --8<-- "includes/module-apps-explanation.md"

-    Open your `app.module.ts` file and add at least the library's core module to the `providers` section.
+    Open your `app.module.ts` file.
+Add at least the library's core module to the `providers` section.
+It should be there already if installed the library with `ng add`.

     If you want to set metadata in each route's `data` using Angular's `Router`, add the library's routing module too.

     In order to set some standard `<meta>`s, let's add the [standard module].

     ```typescript title="app.module.ts"
     import {provideNgxMetaCore} from '@davidlj95/ngx-meta/core'